Food Help > Free Summer Food

 -

-Eligibility is determined on a per child basis.
+Eligibility is determined for each child.
 Each child needs to meet the eligibility requirements individually in order to receive SUN Bucks.

-This could mean that some children in your family are eligible while others are not, especially for children of different ages or who attend different schools.
-Use the eligibility screening tool to check eligibility status for each child individually.
+This means that some children in your family might be eligible while others are not, especially for children who attend different schools.
+Use the eligibility screening tool to check the eligibility status for each child individually.

 -